 The permit parking program does not alter current applicable SeaTac parking laws.
 This includes a provision that vehicles must be moved every 24 hours.

-Registration for permits will be available soon.
+Registration for permits will begin on March 25th.

 How to sign up: